xitop/edzed/docs/intro.rst

 ----

 Let's test :ref:`this turnstile <FSM Example>`.
-It allows one person to pass by pushing, but only if it was unlocked with a coin.
+It allows one person to pass by pushing it, but only if it was unlocked with a coin.
 It does not allow to pass twice nor to pay twice::

   import asyncio